Malebranche's Theory of Ideas and Vision in God

 The seventeenth-century French philosopher Nicolas Malebranche (1638-1715) famously argued that ‘we see all things in God.’
 This doctrine of ‘Vision in God’ is intended as an account both of sense perception of material things and of the purely intellectual cognition of mathematical objects and abstract truths.
 The theological motivation for this doctrine is clear: Vision in God places us in immediate contact with God in our everyday experience of the world and in some of our most private thoughts and musings.
 Like his other signature doctrine, ‘Occasionalism’ or the view that God is the only genuine cause, Vision in God is also rooted in Malebranche's conviction that we utterly depend on God in every way.

 Although Malebranche was widely revered by his contemporaries as one of their leading lights — an equal to Descartes, Locke, and Leibniz — the theological spirit of his philosophy tarnished his reputation among Anglo-American philosophers in the last century.
-Scholarship over the past twenty-five years, however, has begun to restore his credentials as a philosopher of first rank by unveiling the philosophical motivations for his doctrines, and by stressing his ingenuity in solving problems bequeathed to him by his two great philosophical forebears, Augustine and Descartes.
+Scholarship over the past thirty-five years, however, has begun to restore his credentials as a philosopher of first rank by unveiling the philosophical motivations for his doctrines, and by stressing his ingenuity in solving problems bequeathed to him by his two great philosophical forebears, Augustine and Descartes.
 Both of these virtues are manifest in the doctrine of Vision in God.

 - 1. The Nature and Scope of the Doctrine

 - 2. The Distinction between Ideas and Sensations

 - 3. Descartes, Augustine, and the Argument from Properties

 - 4. Other Arguments for Vision in God